ArchitectureWhat to See

 passetto di borgo bastione

-How to Visit the Passetto di Borgo
+How to visit the Passetto di Borgo

 Passetto di Castel Sant’Angelo Rome: Curiosities